With latest homer, Jackie Bradley Jr. surprised even himself

 ST. LOUIS -- Jackie Bradley Jr. figured it was just another out.

-Never mind that the Boston Red Sox center fielder had barreled a 90-mph sinker, low and away, the other way to the gap in left-center field in the second inning Tuesday night.
+Never mind that the Boston Red Sox center fielder had barreled a 90 mph sinker, low and away, the other way to the gap in left-center field in the second inning Tuesday night.
 Bradley has struggled so much over the past month that it seems he has stopped giving himself the benefit of the doubt.
 Even the well-hit balls have started to feel the same as the ones that die on the warning track.

 "If you go look at my replay, I put my head down and threw my bat to the side.
 I promise you," Bradley said.
 "I didn't think I got all of it.
 I thought it was going to be caught."